mathyoutw/mathyoutw.github.io/_pages/projects.md

   - Developed image filters and an automated KNN classifier.
 - **Outcome**: Produced a modular system capable of both complex visual effects and automated pattern recognition for image datasets.
 - **Tools**: Python, NumPy

 ---

-## NASA Meteorite Landings Exploration
-*2023*
-- **Overview**: Analyzed a dataset of over 45,000 meteorite landings from NASA’s Open Data Portal to examine global distribution and physical properties.
-- **Key Insights**:
-  - Performed geospatial analysis to compare the frequency and location of observed "falls" versus recorded "finds."
-  - Applied inferential statistics and bootstrapping techniques to calculate confidence intervals for meteorite mass.
-  - Conducted a temporal analysis of meteorite recordings by decade to identify historical observation biases.
-- **Outcome**: Delivered a comprehensive statistical summary of meteorite impacts, highlighting the relationship between geographic location and recording consistency.
-- **Tools**: Python, pandas, SciPy, Matplotlib

----